 WELCOME TO OUR WEBSITE

-Don't forget our first show in 2015, is April 17-18-19, SPRING-FEST, at the Oak Tree with two top notch headliners, Bobby Awe from Fort Dodge, and Red Johnson who recorded for Capitol Records, and Bill Hendren smooth singer originally from Texas.
+Don't forget our first show in 2015, is April 17-18-19, SPRING-FEST, at the Oak Tree with three top notch headliners, Bobby Awe from Fort Dodge, Red Johnson who recorded for Capitol Records, and Bill Hendren smooth singer originally from Texas.
 All entertainers welcome to participate raising money to fix the roof on the Pioneer Music Museum.

 Welcome to our 40th Festival,